 A symptom is physical evidence of a disease or illness that you experience.
-An example is nausea.
-There are many different symptoms that you could experience.

 Health care professionals might sometimes use symptom terms that are new to you.
 Always ask if you are uncertain about something.